Year-End and Tax Filing Resources

 -

-Be sure to download the Quarter-End Checklist to help you close out the quarter.
+Be sure to download the Year-End Checklist to help you close out the year.

 -

-You may find several versions of tax returns in you Quarter-End tax package:
+You may find several versions of tax returns in you Quarter-End/Year-End tax package:

 - The tax returns that you must file are located behind the cover sheet labeled Original Returns.